-Starting with version 9.20, Terminal Service Plus provides an easy to use feature to generate of a free and valid SSL certificate.
+Starting with version 9.20, Terminal Service Plus provides an easy to use feature to generate of a free and valid HTTPS certificate.

 In 3 mouse clicks you will get a secured valid certificate, renewed automatically, and configured automatically into Terminal Service Plus built-in web server.

-This feature uses Let’s Encrypt to provide a free and secure SSL certificate for your HTTPS connections.
+This feature uses Let’s Encrypt to provide a free and secure HTTPS certificate for your HTTPS connections.